Diagnosis of Gastroesophageal Reflux Disease (GERD)

 Esophageal pH monitoring is the best way to confirm reflux.
 A 24-hour pH monitoring system uses a small tube that is passed through the nose or mouth, down the esophagus, and into the stomach.
 The tube remains in place for 24 hours and monitors the amount and frequency of stomach acid that backs into the esophagus.
 The doctor will review the acid report and a food and activity diary to see what is exacerbating the reflux.
 A second method of acid monitoring involves a small capsule that is placed in the esophagus during an endoscopy.
 The capsule sends information to a monitor worn outside the body.
 After a couple of days the capsule will break off and pass through the intestines.

 Endoscopy and Biopsy

-A biopsy may be done to look for any changes to cells.
-A small sample of tissue from the esophagus is removed to be examined under a microscope.
+may be done to look for any changes to cells.
+A small sample of tissue from the esophagus is removed and sent to a lab for examination by a pathologist.
 The biopsy can look for inflammation, cancer, or other problems.